cnumr/EcoIndex/content/en/about/_#first_intro.md

 id = "intro"
 +++

-Initially, EcoIndex.fr was created by Frédéric Bordage (GreenIT.fr) and built by Gwenael Chailleu and Thomas Samain of Nxtweb.
-After the first version, many volunteers contributed to the evolutions and improvements of the service that became a collective project opened to all.
+EcoIndex.fr is an online service initially designed by Frédéric Bordage (GreenIT.fr) and produced by Gwenael Chailleu and Thomas Samain (Nxtweb).
+After the first version, many volunteers contributed to the evolutions and improvements of this tool that became a collective project open to all.